About Carolina Simonazzi

 Psychologist and Credentialed Eating Disorder Clinician (CEDC-MH)

-Carolina is a warm and caring psychologist with experience in both the public and the private mental health sectors in Australia and internationally.
+Carolina is a warm and caring psychologist with experience in both the public and private mental health sectors in Australia and in Europe.

-Carolina offers therapy in English and Italian.
-She understands that for many Italian clients living in Australia, speaking in one’s mother tongue can feel more natural, emotionally safe, and deeply connecting, particularly when exploring complex feelings, family dynamics, or early life experiences.
-Carolina is mindful of the cultural values, migration experiences, and intergenerational influences that can shape identity and mental health, and she aims to create a therapeutic space where clients feel truly understood within their cultural context.
+Carolina offers therapy in English and Italian 🇮🇹.
+She understands that for many Italian clients living in Australia, speaking in one’s mother tongue can feel more natural, emotionally safe, and deeply connecting.

 Publications: